 What is Proofpoint?

-The Secure Email Center is powered by Proofpoint, a commercial software service that the University purchased in order to comply with the Health Insurance Portability & Accountability Act (HIPAA).
-Proofpoint's job is to prevent Protected Health Information (PHI) from falling into the wrong hands, either through theft or negligence.
+The Proofpoint Secure Email Center is a commercial software service that the University uses in order to comply with the Health Insurance Portability & Accountability Act (HIPAA).
+Proofpoint prevents Protected Health Information (PHI) from falling into the wrong hands, either through theft or negligence.

-Sharing PHI via email should be avoided whenever possible, but this new feature is available for situations when email is the only available option to share PHI.
-Typically, these involve one-time communication with an individual, such as a patient.
+Avoid sharing PHI via email whenever possible, but Proofpoint is available for situations when email is the only available option to share PHI.
+Follow the University's policy on E-mail and Protected Health Information in these situations.
+Typically, these emails are one-time communications with an individual, such as a patient.

-The software allows users who work with PHI as part of their job responsibilities to manually encrypt any email sent from their University account.
+If you work with PHI, the Proofpoint software allows you to manually encrypt any email sent from your University account.

-The message's recipient(s) will in turn receive a notification from Proofpoint telling them they have a secure message waiting for them via a secure web link.
-The link will take the recipient(s) to a Proofpoint website where they'll be asked to log in before they can view the message.
+The message recipient(s) will receive a notification from Proofpoint telling them they have a secure message waiting for them via a secure web link.
+The link takes them to a Proofpoint website that prompts them to login in order to view the message.